-In the mornings then, is when we should be doing those things that require the most willpower.
+Tip: In the mornings is when we should be doing those things that require the most willpower.

 For physical energy

-- Have something to eat, ideally a piece of protein or a wake-me-up smoothie.
+1. Have something to eat, ideally a piece of protein or a smoothie.

-- Exercise.
-People who work out in the mornings are less likely to skip it during the day when willpower wanes and your schedule may be dictated by responsibilities.
-If you can’t get your workout in first thing, try to do it before 12noon — maybe right before lunch?
+3. Exercise.
+People who work out in the mornings are less likely to skip it during the day when life and their responsibilities take over.

-- Make your bed.
-It leaves you with an immediate sense of accomplishment and is one of those little-known habits of successful people.
+8. Make your bed.
+It leaves you with an immediate sense of accomplishment.